Commercial Slicers, Dicers and Cutters Buying Guide

 Cutting fruits and vegetables to a consistently uniform size with minimum waste by hand takes time, effort and skill.
 Chefs would far rather be doing something more productive.

 Manual food processors make kitchen prep quick and easy by dicing, cutting, coring, peeling and slicing ingredients, all without electricity.
-You get not only reliably uniform cuts with minimum waste, the size consistency helps to ensure even cooking as well.
+Not only do you get reliably uniform cuts with minimum waste but also the size consistency helps to ensure even cooking as well.
 They require minimal counter space and reduce labour needs.

 All-purpose models owe their versatility to their interchangeable blades.
 One blade for slicing, another for making wedges, one for small dice, another for larger dice and so on.

 Good models can handle almost any fruit or vegetable you care to mention.
 Harder vegetables, like sweet potatoes, especially in large quantities, may stretch the tolerance limit of some models.

 Commercial Manual Slicers